Cuttings - April

 straight on.

-lush meadow
+lush green meadow

-orange glazed--
+orange glazed

 poppies